-- ease the transition to studying in College - introduce students to the skills, knowledge and demands of their; programme and includes transition between levels
+- ease the transition to studying in college - introduce students to the skills, knowledge and demands of their; programme and includes transition between levels

-8.5 Workplace Equality Benchmarking Exercise of Campus Facilities
+9.5 Workplace Equality Benchmarking Exercise of Campus Facilities

-As a college we have been working closely with the SFC to work towards a goal of a new campus.
+As a college we have been working closely with the SFC to work towards a goal of a new campus, to date, this has not been successful.
 Meantime, until this can be a possibility, we continue to strive to ensure our campus is fully inclusive and available for all protected characteristics learners.

-A recent appraisal of our college meeting this standard was carried out by an external agent.
-Work is underway to address where there was minimal shortfall.
+A recent appraisal of our college meeting this standard was conducted by an external agent.
+Work is continually underway to address where there was minimal shortfall.

-8.6 Enhancement of the College Marketing Plan
+9.6 Enhancement of the College Marketing Plan